This is Part Five in the Creative Living Series. Read Part Four here.

-You’re probably not a twenty-ton, sexual abuser but chances are that you are, like everyone else, less in touch than you could be with the straightforward mechanism of conscious creation.
+You’re probably not a twenty-ton, porn addict but chances are that you are, like everyone else, less in touch than you could be with the straightforward mechanism of conscious creation.

-Of course, going creative doesn’t mean we act on every desire we have.
+Of course, we don’t act on every desire we have.
 If we’re truthful about all the lovely things we want in our imaginations, we couldn’t possibly act on them all.
 There isn’t enough time or resources.

-But if we feel guilty or anxious even admitting to ourselves the truth of our own needs, cravings, and essential wants, we’ll find ourselves with one of three problems, the kind that don’t go away.
+But if we feel guilty or anxious even admitting to ourselves the truth of our most pressing needs, cravings, and essential wants, we’ll find ourselves with one of two big problems, the kind that don’t go away.

-- We don’t know what we want, so we’re stuck, unable to strike out in any direction, caught in over-thinking, over-analyzing and under-doing.
+- We won’t know what we want, so we’ll be stuck, unable to strike out in any direction, caught in over-thinking, over-analyzing and under-doing.
 Or drifting through life, at best half-alive and half-fulfilled, or depressed, or even despairing.

-- We have a sense of what we want but we’re ashamed or afraid, so we only allow ourselves to want things that are easier to have.
+- We’ll know what we want but we’ll feel unworthy or afraid to choose it, loud and proud.
+We’ll only allow ourselves to want things that are easier to have.
 Unsatisfying porn instead of deep intimacy and great sex with another.
-Or maybe unsatisfying sex with another instead of great porn and deep intimacy with yourself?
-I don’t know, it’s up to you.
+Or maybe unsatisfying sex with another instead of very satisfying sex aids, thank you very much, and deep intimacy with self?

 What do you truly want?
 We’ll find out next time with a Creative Wishlist.